Grafftix/Cyber-Notes/README.md

 - User Account Management, how do i disable all user accounts?
 - what service accounts should be enabled? (krbtgt)
 ###### Registry Keys
+*Windows Registry is a hierarchical database that stores configuration settings and options on Microsoft Windows operating systems.*
+*There are some keys that we want to double check that aren't enabling risky settings* -Disable WDigest
+-Disable NetBios

+###### Group Policy

 ### Linux
 *not going to differ between different distros as most of them are pretty similar but be aware that some commands will be slightly different*